carlescliment/sinatra-personal-webpage/_posts/against-setter-injection.md

 2. IoC containers are not meant to be used as factories.
 Quoting the author of the book, _"there is no problem in OOP that cannot be solved with an additional layer of indirection, except too many indirection"_.
 Any IoC container adds LOADS of indirection, as I described in a previous post [Usos y abusos del DIC](/blog/usos-y-abusos-del-dic) (In spanish, sorry) so they should be used wisely, mostly when we need to inject different implementations depending on the environment conditions.
 Furthermore, using the IoC as a mighty factory makes your business logic framework-dependent, thus adding testability and portability problems.

 3. When it becomes a pain to change a constructor because there are lots of clients instantiating it, it is an evidence of the spreading of construction logic.
 Once we get to that point, it is clear that we missed some refactorings in our TDD process.
-As soon as the number of clients instantiating a class go off your hands, centralize the construction logic by using factories or builders.
+As soon as the number of clients instantiating a class goes off your hands, centralize the construction logic by using factories or builders.

 4. _"Simpler to achieve"_ doesn't always mean _"simpler to mantain"_.
 There are lots of test and mock frameworks that put many efforts in making things easier to achieve.
 Sometimes, these frameworks are hidding design problems by hidding the smells.
 Feeling the pain while testing is the essence of TDD, since it is the way you receive the feedback, the light that guides your refactorings.